waniqbal01/freetask-app-3/freetask-api/README_BACKEND.md

     invalid transitions return `409` with a clear message.
 - Uploads are fetched via authenticated `GET /uploads/:filename` (JWT required).
 Static directory serving is disabled; only files within the configured `UPLOAD_DIR` that pass the allowlist (jpeg/png/gif/pdf/doc/docx, max 5MB) can be retrieved.
+Upload responses return the storage key plus a relative path (e.g. `/uploads/<file>`), never a public absolute URL.

 Seeding tips:
 - If the database already has data, rerun with `SEED_FORCE=true`.
 Keep `SEED_RESET=false`